 She wasn't married to this husband for long because he was killed in a car accident.
 Her last husband, who also left her a widow, was an industrialist who is probably most famous for orchestrating the move of London Bridge from England to Lake Havasu, Arizona.

 Her movie career sort of petered out during her marriages to the two non-pros.
 She made a Disney movie I rather liked, The Light in the Forest, with Fess Parker, James MacArthur, Carol Lynley and Jessica Tandy.
-I think when one made an Audie Murphy western, for the most part you've come to the end of the trail and that's what happened in The Wild and the Innocent.
-She and Gilbert Roland gave the western whatever perks it had.
+I think when one made an Audie Murphy western, for the most part one has come to the end of the trail and that's what happened in The Wild and the Innocent.
+She and Gilbert Roland, however, gave the western whatever perks it had.

 |Helping George Maharis find Sylvia|